Chapter 38 : I. Epilogue: Sixteen years later

 Eventually, although still with a hint of bitterness, Sirius asked her, “Are you happy?”

 As much as she wished she could change some things that happened thirteen years ago, Melanie couldn’t imagine her life without the people in it now.
+She loved Archie, and she loved their children, but she couldn’t deny she still felt something for Sirius.
 How could she even begin to explain how she felt?

 Sirius was silent and started to walk away again.
 “Sorry,” said Melanie blankly.

 He sighed and turned around.
 “No, I’m sorry.
 I’m glad you’re happy,” he said, looking defeated.
-“Really I am.”
+“Really I am.
+You deserve it.”

 Melanie went to stand next to him, at a loss for words.
 His hand was resting on the worktop and Melanie put her own hand over his, giving it a light squeeze.
 Sirius met her eyes at last and gave her a small smile.

 He looked around the room, as if trying to find something else to discuss; his gaze finally rested on a side table by the sofa where there were numerous framed and slightly dusty pictures.
-There was one of Nathan and his wife Amira, several of Nathan and Amira’s daughter Leila at different ages, another of Nathan and Melanie building a mud fort when they were little kids, and next to this was a small photo of Melanie and Luke and their two kids.
-On the left of the photo was six-year-old Brian, who had scrunched up his face and was trying to escape from his nine-year-old sister Sylvia, who was laughing and attempting to hold him still in the picture.
+There was one of Nathan and his wife Amira, several of Nathan and Amira’s daughter Leila at different ages, another of Nathan and Melanie building a mud fort when they were little kids, and next to this was a small photo of Melanie and Archie and their two children.
+On the left of the photo was six-year-old Brian, his face scrunched up as he tried to escape from to escape from his eight-year-old sister Sylvia, who was laughing and attempting to hold him still in the picture.